 About Dallas M Stout

-Dallas M. Stout, Psy.D. has worked in the Southern California non-profit community for over 20 years.
+Dallas M. Stout, Psy.D. has worked in the Southern California non-profit community for over 25 years.
 Among his varied work projects, Dallas ran one of the larger programs for developmentally disabled adults in L.A.
 County.
 He managed all marketing & admissions for a regional drug treatment center.
 Additionally, he spent many years as Managing Director of the largest residential drug treatment center and academy for substance abusing youth in Orange County.
 Currently, Dr. Stout runs his own business, "DoctorS Nonprofit Consulting" which he co-founded in 2004 with his wife Dr. Debra Stout.
 Dallas is on the faculty of California State University Fullerton where he teaches in the undergrad department of Child and Adolescent Studies as well as the graduate department of Counseling.
 He is also on the Faculty of the University of the Rockies where he teaches Doctoral courses both in the School of Professional Psychology and the School of Organizational Leadership.
+Dallas has also been invited to teach undergrad and graduate courses for the School of Education at the University of California at Irvine.

 In 2010, Dallas was very honored to receive the Linda Kearns Prevention in the Community Award from the Orange County Substance Abuse Prevention network.
 In late 2009, Dallas was nominated to the Boy Scouts of America 100th Anniversary, National Hall of Leadership.
 In 2004 he received the coveted Ambassador of Peace award from the Violence Prevention Coalition of Orange County.
 He has also been honored by the Orange County Department of Education with their "Excellence in Education" award.
 In addition to those individual awards, he has received awards on behalf of the groups of troubled youth he has inspired including the Outstanding Youth Group award from the National Philanthropy Day OC as well as the Volunteer Center of OC’s Spotlight Award for outstanding service to the community.